ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 ### 4. Communications
 - **Support requests**: When you contact us for help, we retain your inquiry and our response
-- **Feedback and surveys**: Voluntary feedback about your experience with CultureCrunch
+- **Feedback and surveys**: Voluntary feedback about your experience with Culture Crunch
 - **Programme content**: Materials you create or upload within the 6-week transformation programme

 ---